jnh0222/pretty-simple-autostextarea/README.md

 ### autosize - Boolean
-If autosize defined as true without specific value like following,
+If autosize defined as true without specific value like following, \
+the textarea will be expanded infinitely.
 ```
 <SimpleTextarea
 	:parentMessage="textValue"